squirrel-forge/node-simple-webpack/README.md

 ## Setup examples

-Use the *-y* or *--show-config* option to see how the webpack, source and target config are generated.
+For now there are no explicit examples to show the different implementation possibilities, use the *-y* or *--show-config* option to see how the webpack, source and target config are generated.

 ## Api usage